Skip to Main Content

 For example, check out this page for submissions to the Journal of the Evangelical Theological Society: Instructions to Contributors.

 The assignment will possibly require reaching out to the journal editor for more information or for questions on whether they accept unsolicited reviews.
-This does take some time to complete.
+Please note - this portion of the final assignment may take some time to complete.

 Once you have found a journal that accepts reviews, be sure to take a look at several reviews already printed by that journal.
 Identify any commonalities in organization or format.
 Then adjust your draft to match how other reviews are typically written in that publication.